ustaxcourt/ef-cms/docs/dependency-updates.md

      > Refer to [ci-cd.md](ci-cd.md#docker) for more info on this as needed

-5. PDF Testing
-   1. Check `./Dockerfile-pdf-testing` for our versions of the following scripts:
-      1. `ghostscript`: check to make sure support has not fallen off; our version should be listed on the [Debian Package Tracker](https://tracker.debian.org/pkg/ghostscript) on the _Versions_ table
-      2. `graphicsmagick`: check to make sure support has not fallen off; our version should be listed on the [Debian Package Tracker](https://tracker.debian.org/pkg/graphicsmagick) on the _Versions_ table
-   2. If support for either package has fallen off, we need to update
-      1. Replace the version in the Dockerfile with one of the listed stable versions
-      2. Verify the PDF's still pass by running the commands listed on `./docs/testing.md` under the _PDF Testing_ heading
+5. Verify the PDF's still pass by running the commands listed on `./docs/testing.md` under the _PDF Testing_ heading
 6. Check through the list of caveats to see if any of the documented issues have been resolved.
 7. Validate updates by deploying, with a [migration](./additional-resources/blue-green-migration.md#manual-migration-steps), to an experimental environment.
 This helps us verify that the package updates don't affect the migration workflow.